 Discovering, analyzing and understanding phenomena are practices that artists and scientists share, but differ in approach.
 The profoundly strange and wonderful ideas offered by quantum physics, alchemy and science-fiction find a visual adaptation in my work.
-Pseudo-sciences and super-natural investigations are also very intriguing as wellsprings for narrative potential.
+Story-telling, pseudo-sciences and super-natural investigations are also very intriguing as wellsprings for narrative potential.
 The depictions in my paintings mix the factual and observed with the invented and personal.

-Through a combination of visual and narrative experiments I explore the nature of reality, history, gender and personal experience and hope to create images that are at once captivating and anomalous.
+Through a combination of visual and narrative experiments I explore the nature of reality, history, gender and personal experience and hope to create images that are at once contemplative, captivating and anomalous.